 How do you develop a reliable metric to measure how well new hires fit with the organization?
 We looked at the Net Promoter Score: a simple, solid, and straightforward method that evaluates consumer sentiment.
 With a similar mindset, we created the Net Hiring Score (NHS), which evaluates the fit of each hire based on the following:

-- We then average the scores across managers and new hires, subtracting the percentage of detractors from the percentage of advocates.
+- Aggregating the scores across all new hires and subtracting the percentage of detractors from the percentage of advocates gives the Net Hiring Scores

 A score of zero, for example, indicates a company is hiring as many bad fits as good ones, resulting in a net neutral impact on the company.
 Above zero, a company is hiring more good hires than bad ones.
 Below zero, and the company’s bad fits outweigh the good ones.